qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/ui_layouting.rst

     width: 60
   });

 The second case is handled by the `height for width <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.core.LayoutItem~_getHeightForWidth>`_ support.
-Longly name but basically a really strong feature which is required quite often.
+Lengthy name but basically a really strong feature which is required quite often.
 It means that the height may depend on the actual width available.
 This especially makes sense for multi-line text where the wrapping may be influenced by the available width.
 The `Label <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.basic.Label>`_ widget includes support for this feature when using the `rich <http://demo.qooxdoo.org/%{version}/apiviewer/#qx.ui.basic.Label~rich>`_ output mode (HTML content).

 ::

   var label = new qx.ui.basic.Label().set({
     value: "A long label text with auto-wrapping.
 This also may contain <b style='color:red'>rich HTML</b> markup.",
     rich : true,
     width: 120